 - Linksys N300 Wi-Fi Wireless Router

 Don’t let obstacles stand in the way of your router

 You want to keep routers and Ethernet cables a few meters away from anything that could slow them down, like microwave ovens.

-Microwaves can be bad for routers and Ethernet cables.
+Microwave ovens can be bad for routers and Ethernet cables due to interference.

 When there are other signals around, you should always disconnect your Wi-Fi and secure it.
 Along with the modem, the WiFi device should be nearby too if you are using a separate WiFi router with your AT&T router.

 It may not be possible for a gateway that is located far away to provide good connectivity to your network, because of its distance.
 In order to minimize interference with the modem, it is also recommended that the modem be placed as far away from the wall as is possible.

 A number of factors can contribute to slow internet access.
 Slow internet connections can also happen as a result of a power outage or downtime.